syednizamudeen/docker-fullstack-dev-env/README.md

 `docker ps -a -q | ForEach { docker stop $_ }`    _Stop all containers for windows_

 -------------
 _Known Issue: mongo container will crash in windows docker.
-Any with workground for this issue most welcome.
+Anyone with workground for this issue most welcome.
 Find details in [this link](https://dba.stackexchange.com/questions/186478/mongodb-refuse-to-start-operation-not-permitted)_